 When it comes to financing, some insurance companies do not cover visits to the pediatric dentist once the patient is an adult.
 This quite often is the point where patients realize that they must transition to a general dentist.

 Pediatric dentists intentionally completed additional training in order to be qualified to work with children, which is another reason many of them choose not to see adult patients.
 Some doctors make exceptions, especially for patients who have recently turned 18 and are still looking for a general dentist to transition to.
 At Polka Dot Pediatric Dentistry we see children until the age of 18 or 19.
-If you are in this situation, talk to your pediatric dentist to learn more about your options!
+If you are in this situation, talk to your Pediatric Dentist in Roswell to learn more about your options!